 ) external {

-// Calculate expected LP output using oracle pricing before the swap
+// Calculate expected output using price oracle

 uint256 expectedLPOut = oracle.getExpectedLP(tokenIn, lpToken, amountIn);